 About me

-Hello world! ⚡ I am Myrthe Reuver, a PhD candidate at the Computational Linguistics and Text Mining Lab (CLTL) at the Vrije Universiteit Amsterdam (VU).
-My research is about news recommender systems and specifically: diversity in news recommender systems.
-I use NLP to explore and promote diversity, especially that of different viewpoints, in news recommendation contexts.
+I am finishing up my PhD at the Computational Linguistics and Text Mining Lab (CLTL) at the Vrije Universiteit Amsterdam (VU).
+My PhD is about using natural language processing (NLP) for responsible news recommender systems.
 I’m supervised by prof. dr. Antske Fokkens (also connected to CLTL) and prof. dr. Suzan Verberne (connected to the Text Mining group at LIACS, Leiden University).

 I hope to continue doing interesting research with societal impact, where my interests are (but are not limited to):